pulumi/pulumi-hugo/themes/default/content/docs/support/troubleshooting.md

 If `pulumi cancel` fails with `error: [400] Bad Request: the update has already completed`, you can safely ignore that error and continue with the next step.

-You should then run `pulumi refresh`.
-This will remove any pending operations cleanly, walking you through resolving any pending operations that Pulumi cannot fix on its own.
+Then run `pulumi refresh` to remove any pending operations cleanly, allowing you to resolve any pending operations that Pulumi could not fix unaided.

 At this point your stack should be valid, up-to-date, and ready to accept future updates.